yusuke-dna/protocol-designer-to-py/doc/README.md

 # Documents for new version of pd2py
 The content is under preparation for future update.
 Latest version, utilising Step instead of Command of JSON file is available as default setting.
 For debug or specific purpose, command mode is available by adding fourth argument `command`
 # Overview
 protocol-designer-to-py, `pd2py`, is to convert JSON file exported from Opentrons Protocol Designer (ver.
 8.01) into Python script for Opentrons Python API 2.16. `pd2py` only support OT-2.
 The generated python file will be used as a template of users' in-house protocol coding.

 Thus the python protocol should be flexible and is equiped with user-friendly variables and comments ready for edit.

+The code is consists of (1) simple logical substitution to Openrons API, (2) comprehensive `liquidhandling()` method and (3) miscellaneous methods, (2) and (3) will be hard-copied to generating Python file.

 ## Command mode (only available in CLI)
 The protocol of liquid handling is stored in JSON file in two different ways.
 Simpler one is in `commands` object.
 Command mode traces and literally translates commands to Python API step by step.
 Serial number is marked every 10 commands for readability.
 ## Step mode (default)